 Number nine, don't react to her.
 So if she says no, when you asked her out, don’t put on your frowny face.
 Don't look at the ground.
 Don't start acting using their sad voice or speaking quietly.

 Stay normal, speak loudly, and smile.
 Don't have a reaction that shows her that you feel really bad about this.
 Because you shouldn't feel bad about it, and that reaction itself is going to make you feel worse.
 It also makes you look less confident, which is less attractive to women as well.

 So even if there was any shot at all after the rejection, which very often there is, chances are you're shooting yourself in the foot now.
 And it's basically it’s closing that door behind you.

-She's great because she's beautiful.
-Maybe she's nice, but odds are its just lust and you’re acting on limited information and basically idolizing her and putting on a pedestal.
+Maybe she's great because she's beautiful.
+Maybe she's nice, but odds are it's just lust and you’re acting on limited information and basically idolizing her and putting on a pedestal.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.